howerj/libforth/libforth.md

 * The return stack

+Forth implementations are two (or more) stack machines.
+The second stack is the return stack which holds the usual function call return values as well as temporary variables.

 * Defined Words

 A defined word is one that is not implement directly by the interpreter but